r-barnes/Barnes2016-ParallelPriorityFlood/tests/pamap/README.md

 Pennsylvania PAMAP DEM
 ======================
-This is a 3m DEM covering the entire state of Pennsylvania.
-TODO: Resolution check
+This is a 1m DEM covering the entire state of Pennsylvania.

 Stats
 -----